Analyzing GrowGeneration's Unusual Options Activity | Benzinga

 Analyzing GrowGeneration's Unusual Options Activity

-Shares of GrowGeneration (NASDAQ:GRWG) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $41.92.
+Shares of GrowGeneration (NASDAQ:GRWG) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $39.57.

 - Sentiment: BEARISH